rkaunismaa/NLP4HTML/express/express-match/README.md

 ## Thursday, August 24, 2023

 3:30pm Damn, that took a long time!
 Finally got the images page to spin up! ...

+[This](https://www.sitepoint.com/a-beginners-guide-to-pug/) was a helpful resource!

+Next Steps are to add a rating scale to the image page, and allow the user to rate this person, then save this ratings back to the database.

+I also want to add at the top of the userlist page the ability to control what gets sent back to the user.
+Right now I tweak the query in the usersController.js file, which works, but is inefficient.